avatao-content/challenge-docs/README.md

 ---
 description: >-
-  This guide helps you to discover the Avatao challenge landscape.
-Also, if you are interested in creating new challenges, you'll find here all the required information.
+  This guide helps you to discover the Avatao exercise landscape.
+Also, if you are interested in creating new exercises, you'll find here all the required information.
 ---